manuelaguadomtz/pyeer/README.rst

 Utilities provided within this package can also be used to develop other scripts by importing the module **pyeer**.

-This package has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly report their results and comparing them against others.
+This package has been developed with the idea of providing researchers and the scientific community in general with a tool to correctly evaluate and report the performance of their systems.

 Installing
 ----------